lucas6561/lift_trax/README.md

 ## Data Storage

 The tool creates a `lifts.db` SQLite file in the current directory to store all entries.
+The database schema is versioned using SQLite's `user_version` pragma so that future releases can migrate existing data.
 Deleting this file removes all recorded lifts.

 ## Data Model